 But organizing a commercial move is a lot more complicated than moving into a new home or apartment.
 Your company’s productivity and profits depend on a steady workflow, and nothing interrupts workflow quite like moving day.

-So we’ve put together an office move checklist to help you keep things on track so you can get back to business in no time.
+So we’ve put together an checklist for office moves to help you keep things on track so you can get back to business in no time.

 Once you’ve made the decision to move offices, your first step is to review your current lease and set a time frame for the move.
 Signing a new lease too early or too late can threaten your budget and your schedule.

 If you can afford it, it’s nice to have a one-month overlap so you can get the new space ready before it’s filled with employees.

 Before you even get on LoopNet, it’s a good idea to set your budget, for the new office…and the move itself.

 Even if you do the whole move yourself, moving costs money.
 Being aware of the costs ahead of time ensures that you stay on the Accounting department’s good side.

 Jump online, meet with a realtor, and look for new locations that fit your budget and your needs.

 A few key questions can help you narrow down your options: